crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/replay-attacks-and-anti-replay-methods/README.md

 ### Anti-replay methods and SSL/TLS security

 Anti-replay methods are a fundamental part of how SSL/TLS secures data.
 SSL/TLS relies on cryptographic tools to ensure **confidentiality, integrity, and authenticity** of data in transit.
-Replay attacks pose a threat to these guarantees, so SSL/TLS incorporates anti-replay mechanisms as part of its security design.&#x20;
+Replay attacks pose a threat to these guarantees, so SSL/TLS incorporates anti-replay mechanisms as part of its security design.

 #### **How Replay Attacks Threaten SSL/TLS Security Guarantees and Modern Defenses**